wclaybaugh/2017/topics.md

 ### Foundations - Statistics
-- [What is a model?] (wiki/what_is_a_model.html)
-- Estimation and Model Fitting
+- [Statistical Models and Fitting] (wiki/what_is_a_model.html)
+- [Fitting method: Method of Moments] (wiki/method_of_moments.html)
 - [Fitting method: Maximum Likelihood] (wiki/MLE.html)
-- Fitting method: Method of Moments
 - Identifiability: Sometimes there are two answers.
 Try to avoid that.
-- p-values: What percentile of rare is the data under a given parameter setting
+- p-values: How rare (what percentile) is the data under a given parameter setting?
-- Confidence Intervals: Drawn so that if you re-collected the data 95% of the intervals would contain the true value, whatever it is
+- Confidence Intervals: Drawn so that if you re-collected the data and re-made the intervals 95% of the intervals would contain the true value, whatever it is
 - [TODO: Terminology] (wiki/stats_terms.html)

 ### Foundations - Models
 - Linear regression (as least squares): Define a loss function and run with it
-- Linear regression (as a probability model): Add distributional assumptions to make stronger statements
+- [Linear regression (as a probability model): Add distributional assumptions to make stronger statements] (wiki/lin_reg_probability.html)
-- GLMs: Use distributional assumptions appropriate to your context
+- [GLMs: Use distributional assumptions appropriate to your context] (wiki/glm.html)

 ### Foundations - Simulation